-The Hawaii frame contains seven fewer hospitals than the state universe.
-Three hospitals were excluded because of sampling restrictions stipulated by the State Partner, and four hospitals identified in AHA data were not included in the data supplied to HCUP.
+- The Georgia frame contains five fewer hospitals than the state universe.
+One hospital was excluded because of sampling restrictions stipulated by the State Partner, and four hospitals identified in AHA data were not included in the data supplied to HCUP. - Similarly, the Hawaii frame contains 10 fewer hospitals than the state universe.
+Five hospitals were excluded because of sampling restrictions stipulated by the State Partner, and five hospitals identified in AHA data were not included in the data supplied to HCUP.

-- Similarly, the Indiana frame contains seven fewer hospitals than the state universe.
-Two hospitals were excluded because of sampling restrictions stipulated by the State Partner, and five hospitals identified in AHA data were not included in the data supplied to HCUP. - The Michigan frame contains 45 fewer hospitals than the state universe.
-Because charges represent a critical outcome variable in the NIS, we decided to omit 33 hospitals from the frame that did not provide total charges.
+- Likewise, the Indiana frame contains 13 fewer hospitals than the state universe.
+One hospital was excluded because of sampling restrictions stipulated by the State Partner, and 12 hospitals identified in AHA data were not included in the data supplied to HCUP. - The Michigan frame contains 47 fewer hospitals than the state universe.
+Because charges represent a critical outcome variable in the NIS, we decided to omit from the frame 34 hospitals that did not provide total charges.
 By excluding these hospitals, we avoid having to adjust the weights or create another weighting variable specifically for total charges.
 These hospitals are fairly evenly distributed by hospital type.
 There are no sampling strata in the state containing only hospitals without charges.
-The total charge data reported for Michigan is similar to total charge data reported by other Midwestern states.
-Thus, there does not seem to be an obvious bias in the type of cases for which charges are reported.
+Also, the total charge data reported for Michigan is similar to total charge data reported by other Midwestern states.
+Thus, there is no obvious bias in the discharges, where charges are reported.
 The stratification and weighting scheme should adjust for the hospitals that are being excluded.
-In addition, one hospital was excluded because of sampling restrictions stipulated by Michigan, and 12 hospitals identified in AHA data were not included in the data supplied to HCUP. - The Nebraska frame contains three fewer hospitals than the state universe.
-We dropped two hospitals from the sampling frame because they had incomplete data and were missing a high percentage of Medicare Discharges.
-In addition, one hospital identified in AHA data was not included in the data supplied to HCUP. - The South Carolina frame contains eight fewer hospitals than the state universe.
-Five hospitals were excluded because of sampling restrictions stipulated by South Carolina, and three hospitals identified in AHA data were not included in the data supplied to HCUP. - Likewise, the South Dakota frame contains six fewer hospitals than the South Dakota universe.
-Three hospitals were excluded because of sampling restrictions stipulated by South Dakota, while three hospitals identified in AHA data were not included in the data supplied to HCUP.
+One additional hospital was excluded because of sampling restrictions stipulated by the State Partner, and 12 hospitals identified in AHA data were not included in the data supplied to HCUP. - The Nebraska frame contains seven fewer hospitals than the state universe.
+We dropped one hospital from the sampling frame because it had incomplete data and was missing a high percentage of Medicare Discharges.
+In addition, one hospital was excluded because of sampling restrictions stipulated by the State Partner, and five hospitals identified in AHA data were not included in the data supplied to HCUP. - The Ohio frame contains 32 fewer hospitals than the state universe.
+Twenty-nine hospitals identified in AHA data were not included in the data supplied to HCUP, and three hospitals could not be matched to the AHA data because the State Partner masked their identities in the data. - The Oklahoma frame contains five fewer hospitals than the state universe.
+Two hospitals were excluded because of sampling restrictions stipulated by the State Partner, and three hospitals identified in AHA data were not included in the data supplied to HCUP. - Similarly, the South Carolina frame contains 12 fewer hospitals than the state universe.
+Six hospitals were excluded because of sampling restrictions stipulated by South Carolina, and six hospitals identified in AHA data were not included in the data supplied to HCUP. - Likewise, the South Dakota frame contains 13 fewer hospitals than the South Dakota universe.
+Three hospitals were excluded because of sampling restrictions stipulated by South Dakota, while 10 hospitals identified in AHA data were not included in the data supplied to HCUP.

-Figure 4: Number of Hospitals in the 2004 Universe, Frame, and Sample for Frame States

-Part A: Arkansas - North Carolina
+Figure 4: Number of Hospitals in the 2005 Universe, Frame, and Sample for Frame States Part A: Arkansas - North Carolina

-Figure 4: Number of Hospitals in the 2004 Universe, Frame, and Sample for Frame States

-Part B: Nebraska - West Virginia
+Figure 4: Number of Hospitals in the 2005 Universe, Frame, and Sample for Frame States Part B: Nebraska - West Virginia